powersj/powersj.io/content/posts/telegraf-new-line-protocol-parser.md

 ## Try it out

-Whether you have one of these exciting new architectures or not, head over to the [GitHub release page](https://github.com/influxdata/telegraf/releases) for Telegraf, and let Telegraf help you collect metrics today!
+Whether you are parsing Influx line protocol or not, head over to the [GitHub release page](https://github.com/influxdata/telegraf/releases) for Telegraf, and let Telegraf help you collect metrics today!